 In Texas and south-western Oklahoma Black-crested Titmouse (B. atricristatus) and Tufted Titmouse (B. bicolor) hybridize (Braun, Kitto & Braun, 1984; Dixon, 1955; Dixon, 1990).
 Morphological analysis of this hybrid zone indicates selection against hybrids (Curry & Patten, 2014).

-The Great Tit (P. major) complex is divided into four groups, each containing several subspecies.
+The Great Tit (P. major) complex is divided into five groups, each containing several subspecies (Song et al., 2020).
 Mitochondrial DNA analysis showed that these groups are monophyletic and that hybridization between members of these groups are thus the result of secondary contact (Kvist et al., 2003a).
 The Great Tit complex is not a ring species, a conclusion that was further supported by new genetic data and song analysis (Packert et al., 2005).
 The hybrid zone between Great Tit and Japanese Tit (P. minor) has been well studied (Fedorov et al., 2006; Fedorov et al., 2009; Kvist & Rytkonen, 2006; Nazarenko, Valchuk & Martens, 1999) and even led to the discovery of paternal leakage of mtDNA (Kvist et al., 2003b).

 Gene flow between island and mainland populations of Great Tits has led to differences in clutch sizes.
 Immigrants bring in genes for bigger clutch sizes.
 When gene flow is low (due to low immigration rates and selection against immigrants) clutch sizes are small, an adaptation to the island environment.
 In other areas, where gene flow is higher, clutch sizes are also bigger (Postma & van Noordwijk, 2005).